BALI

 Day 3-4: Visit Magi Farm & Local Banjar

-On Day 3, stroll through the lush jungle and terraced rice paddies on an herbal walk, learning about Bali’s native plants used in medicine, food, and body care.
-Afterward, visit Magi Farm, a social enterprise focused on sustainable, high-protein feed for farm animals.
-In the evening, explore the Royal Palace and enjoy a rare opportunity to speak with a member of the royal family, followed by a delicious local dinner!
+On day 3, take a visit to Magi Farm, a social enterprise that focuses on producing sustainable, alternative and high-protein feed for farm animals.
+In the evening visit the Royal Palace and get the rare chance to speak to a member of the royal family and ask your questions over a delicious local meal!

-On Day 4, visit a local banjar (community center) to explore traditional arts like woodcarving, offering making, gamelan crafting, and legong dance.
-In the afternoon, learn about female empowerment at an NGO and discover different styles of yoga and meditation practiced in Bali!
+On Day 4, visit a local banjar (community center) to learn about traditional arts that have become famous around the world: woodcarving, offering making, gamelan making and legong dance.
+In the afternoon visit a female empowerment NGO and learn about styles of yoga and meditation in Bali!

 Days 7-8: Children's Education Workshops & Cultural Exploration